 Look at how Peterson Watts Law Group does this with their music copyright article.

-You can come up with content ideas by:
+You can come up with content marketing ideas by:

 When you create your content, keep in mind that you’re writing for the internet – which means you should make your content easy to skim.
 Here’s how:

-When writing your content, while it is important to intersperse your keywords throughout, it’s more important that the topic is covered in full.
+When writing your content, while it is important to intersperse your keywords throughout, Google algorithms are getting better at understanding language and will understand synonyms related to the topi.
+It’s more important that the topic is covered in full, and keyword stuffing won’t work.
 The primary objective should be that your content fully addresses the needs of its audience.